 I love pot pie, but we all know that it's a labor of love to make one.
 It's one of those things that take hours to cook, just so you can eat it all in one go, am I right?

 Well, this mushroom lentil pot pie is a lot simpler, because we're using pre-cooked lentils and a store-bought pastry crust.
-The end result is a crispy, savory, and warm vegetarian pie that just hits the spot.
+The result is a crispy, savory, and warm vegetarian pie that hits the spot.

 For more mushroom recipes, check out my Oyster Mushroom Soup and Wild Rice Mushroom Soup.